 Another overhaul of Germany’s Renewable Energy Act (EEG) is imminent after two big reforms in 2014 and 2016.
-The EEG 2021, as it has been named by the Ministry for Economic Affairs and Energy (BMWi) that is in charge of the bill, is in the process of stakeholder- and inter-ministerial consultation before being presented to the government cabinet, scheduled for 23 September 2020.
-The federal parliament (Bundestag) will then have its say and could introduce changes before voting on the final bill.
+The EEG 2021, as it has been named by the Ministry for Economic Affairs and Energy (BMWi) that is in charge of the bill, has been approved by the government cabinet on 23 September.
+The federal parliament (Bundestag) will now have its say and could introduce changes before voting on the final bill.
+While the energy ministry is keen to have the law passed by November 2020, it has also itself left some contentious issues open for further debate which will have now have to be completed in the parliamentary process.
 This factsheet gives an overview of the most important changes suggested in the first draft proposal by the energy ministry.

 Germany’s renewables legislation, which came into effect 20 years ago, is responsible for the significant growth in onshore wind, solar PV, and biogas by establishing grid priority for these power sources and guaranteeing them generous feed-in tariffs.
 Together with offshore wind and hydro power, these renewable sources now cover half of the country’s electricity consumption.
 Subject to various changes in the past, the EEG’s next overhaul - to be effective as of January 2021 - is staying true to the act's basic principles of making renewable power producers more market-ready by sticking to renewable tenders while incorporating new developments such as the 2020 national hydrogen strategy and electricity pricing for e-car charging.
 By 2027, the government wants to propose how, and by when, renewables funding via the EEG could be stopped entirely – provided a market-driven renewables expansion is to be expected.